-Dosage is based on your medical condition and response to therapy.
 Once your condition improves and you are better for a while, your doctor may work with you to reduce your regular dose.
 This may be done over time.
 Do not stop your medication or lower your dose without talking with your doctor first.
 Some conditions may become worse when the drug is stopped abruptly.
 Your dose may need to be gradually reduced.

 Use this medication regularly in order to get the most benefit from it.
-To help you remember, use it at the same time(s) each day.
+To help you remember, use it at the same times each day.

-Inform your doctor if your condition persists or worsens.
+Tell your doctor if your condition lasts or gets worse.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 In rare cases, thioridazine may increase your level of a certain chemical made by the body (prolactin).
 For females, this increase in prolactin may result in unwanted breast milk, missed/stopped periods, or difficulty becoming pregnant.
 For males, it may result in decreased sexual ability, inability to produce sperm, or enlarged breasts.
-If you develop any of these symptoms, tell your doctor immediately.
+If you develop any of these symptoms, tell your doctor right away.

 This medication may rarely cause a very serious condition called neuroleptic malignant syndrome (NMS).
-Get medical help right away if you have any of the following symptoms: fever, muscle stiffness/pain/tenderness/weakness, severe tiredness, severe confusion, sweating, fast/irregular heartbeat, dark urine, change in the amount of urine.
+Get medical help right away if you have any of the following symptoms: fever, muscle stiffness/pain/tenderness/weakness, severe tiredness, severe confusion, sweating, fast/irregular heartbeat, dark urine, signs of kidney problems (such as change in the amount of urine).

-A very serious allergic reaction to this drug is unlikely.
-Seek immediate medical attention if it occurs.
-Symptoms of a serious allergic reaction may include: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+A very serious allergic reaction to this drug is rare.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.